CodeAndCrux/codeandcrux.github.io/_posts/draft-2022-10-04-my-mental-health-struggles.md

 Now, I was free of coffee, but I still had addictions.
 The worst was YouTube.
 Most people don't experience physical symptoms from YouTube addiction, so they don't think they're addicted to it.
 I was one of those people.
 However, I know now that it, and other social media, are addicted, and I was addicted.
 Let me explain how this addiction works.

 When I watch YouTube, I get a huge dopamine release.
 I learn new things.
 I see interesting people.
 I laugh.
-I "awe."
+I wonder.

 YouTube's algorithms are designed to give each user as much of a dopamine release as possible.
 They are designed that way in order to get viewers to spend as much time on YouTube as possible.
 The more time a person spends on YouTube, the more advertisements they see, and the more money YouTube makes.
 YouTube needs money to survive, so it designs its algorithms to maximize that.